chanelton/dragonvale/README.md

   The purpose of this application is to automate 4 different procedures in the mobile app game, Dragonvale using pynput's autoclicking functions.
-The 4 main functions include creating 21 new parks, giving gems on these alternate accounts daily, breeding/selling plant dragons for magic during special events, and simple autoclicker to collect gems.
+The 4 main functions include creating 21 new parks, giving gems on these alternate accounts daily, breeding/selling plant dragons for magic during special events (2000 an hour), and a simple autoclicker to collect gems.
   Dragonvale should preferably be ran on BlueStacks emulator to fit similar mouse position.

 ## Warnings: